Franziska-Paetzold/Arduino-MIDI-controller/readme.md

 - Choose or install  a plugin, that recognizes CC7, for instance [prophet](https://www.arturia.com/products/analog-classics/prophet-v).

-- Add M4L tool //todo link.
-Map functionality if you want to.
+- If you want to use the manual mapping mode, click the "MIDI" button in the upper right corner.
+Now everything you can map is purple.
+Map functionality you want to by choosing a purple highlighted tool and using the controller in one direction.

 #### Have fun.